-This is an informed-consent document that has been prepared to help inform you about augmentation mammaplasty surgery with saline-filled implants, its risks, as well as alternative treatment(s).
+This is an informed-consent document that has been prepared to help inform you about capsulectomy and breast implant replacement using saline-filled implants, its risks, as well as alternative treatment(s).

 It is important that you read this information carefully and completely.
 Please initial each page, indicating that you have read the page and sign the consent for surgery as proposed by Dr. Brown and agreed upon by you.